The Cold War 1945-1991

 - Delivered over 4 weeks with a 2 hour module released each Monday morning.

-- Includes two 30 minute zoom sessions with your tutor.
+- Includes one 1 hour zoom session with your tutor.

 - Participants receive lecture notes, audio materials and activities to complete and send back.